 Vapor Intrusion (VI) occurs when volatile organic compounds (VOCs) migrate into a building from underlying contaminated soil and/or groundwater, resulting in potential health concerns for occupants.
-Stone has been conducting VI investigations and remedial planning for over ten years.
+Stone has been conducting VI investigations and remedial planning for over fifteen years.
 VI investigation techniques are always evolving and Stone actively engages with state and federal agencies, equipment vendors, and other professionals to ensure we are at the forefront of the practice.

 Stone’s approach to VI sites, as described below, includes the following four steps:

 - Operations, Monitoring, and Maintenance (OM&M)